GutKat/softwareproject/README.md

 Can only be executed within jupyter notebook script.

 ## Figures
-The folder figures contain all the figures which were created in the process of the different test.
+The folder figures contain all the figures which were created in the process of the analysis.
 The README.md file within this folder explain what which figure represents, and which model was used to produce the results.

 ## License